casimcdaniels/made-in-america/src/content/jobs/agrarian/farmhand-seasonal-harvest-worker.md

   - Acceptance of dangerous conditions - accidents common
 filters: {"gender":"male","race":"white","minAge":16,"maxAge":50,"education":"none","experience":"some","maritalStatus":"any"}
 ---
-Seeking able-bodied FREE MEN for the upcoming harvest season.
-Free labor preferred over slaves for seasonal work - slaves are too valuable to risk in dangerous harvest work, and free men work harder when they share in the profits.
-Daily duties: Rise before dawn (4 AM).
-Cut wheat with scythe for 10-12 hours.
-Your back will ache, your hands will blister and bleed.
-Carry 80-pound sacks of grain to the barn.
-Work in blazing sun, rain, or cold.
-No breaks except to eat.
-Sleep in barn loft with other workers.
-At harvest end, receive small share of crop - if harvest is poor, you get nothing.
-Must provide proof of free status.
+WANTED: Able-bodied Free Men for Harvest Season.
+The subscriber requires several strong, industrious men to assist with the harvest of wheat and other grains.
+Free white men preferred, as they may be trusted with the care of valuable crops and work diligently when they share in the profits.

+The work shall commence at dawn and continue until dusk, weather permitting.
+Men must be experienced with the scythe and capable of lifting heavy sacks of grain (80 pounds or more).
+Work shall be performed in all weather conditions.
+Lodging shall be provided in the barn loft, and board shall be included.
+At the conclusion of the harvest, each man shall receive a share of the crop proportional to his labor, provided the harvest proves successful.

+Men must provide proof of free status and references attesting to their character and industry.
+The harvest season typically lasts three to four months.
+Those interested should apply immediately, as the work shall commence upon the ripening of the grain.